 What is Inbox Zero?

 Inbox Zero intends to help you maintain your inbox clean or nearly empty, so you don’t have to worry about your emails.
 Inbox zero is an efficient email management strategy.
 Merlin Mann introduced the concept of Inbox Zero.
 He is a productivity expert whose expertise is creativity, independence, and creating things that you love.
 As per Mann, the expression “zero” in inbox zero does not refer to the inbox’s number of messages.
 It means “how long it takes to use the inbox.”
 Inbox Zero’s goal is to motivate email users to decide where they opt to spend their energy consciously.

-In this article, we will discuss Inbox Zero, a plan for you to organize your emails.
+In this article, we will discuss what is Inbox Zero, a plan for you to organize your emails.
 Through this plan, you can decide what works the best for yourself.
 Use this plan to ensure that you are not wasting your time and energy and get back to doing what you genuinely enjoy.

 Is Inbox Zero Possible?

 Yes!
 You can achieve the concept of Inbox Zero.
 Here in this article, we will share the tips to make this email management strategy possible.
 Here is an action plan to know what is inbox zero and implement it:

 Ask yourself this question, ‘Is this mail important to me?’
 If your answer is no, then delete the email right away.
 That will help you increase productivity at work.
 At times, this task could be daunting because what if you need that email later?
-The critical point here is that you complete the job right at the moment and avoid putting the task off to last – if you need to delete the email, do it right away and remove the clutter from your inbox for efficient email management.
+The critical point here is that you complete the job right at the moment and avoid putting the task off to last – if you need to delete the email, do it right away and remove the clutter from your inbox for efficient email management to know what is inbox zero.